MusTaco/Red2YT/README.md

 --- About ---

-This bot takes Reddit content and turns it into a Youtube video/short.
+This bot takes content from reddit and turns it into a Youtube video/short.

 --- Status ---